eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-05-02-connecting-ditto-hono.md

 By doing so it is for example possible to receive [Hono telemetry](https://www.eclipse.org/hono/api/telemetry-api/) messages (see heading "Northbound Operations") which a device `demo-device` connected to the "southbound" of Hono sends via HTTP or MQTT (the currently available protocol adapters of Hono) in Ditto.<br />
-When received, the payload can be translate into a format Ditto understands in order to update the [digital twin](intro-digitaltwins.html) of the `demo-device` device and provide API access to the twin, e.g. via `HTTP` or `WebSocket`.
+When received, the payload can be translated into a format Ditto understands in order to update the [digital twin](intro-digitaltwins.html) of the `demo-device` device and provide API access to the twin, e.g. via `HTTP` or `WebSocket`.